Some important policies to keep in mind as you plan your event

 Every student group is encouraged to send at least two representatives to Food Safety Training, sponsored by Campus Dining.
 These trainings are offered at the beginning of each semester.
 Attendance at this training is required for event planners that wish to have homemade or store-bought food at their events or to sell food on campus.
 When having food at an event, a member who has attended Food Safety Training must be present for the duration of the event.

 In addition to any applicable College policy pertaining to campus events, this policy is in effect for student events that are scheduled to go past 10:00 p.m.

-- Sponsoring organization is required to register the event with the Office of Student Life at least 3 weeks in advance, and attend a Campus Events Advisory Committee (CEAC) meeting at least 2 weeks in advance to secure details and logistics.
+- Sponsoring organization is required to register the event with the Office of Student Leadership, Involvement & Community Engagement (SLICE) at least 3 weeks in advance, and attend a Campus Events Advisory Committee (CEAC) meeting at least 2 weeks in advance to secure details and logistics.

 - Event is to end no later than 1:00 a.m.
 Exceptions may be granted for around-the-clock type charity events, such as Relay For Life, Up ‘Til Dawn, etc.

-- Sponsoring organization must provide a list of Sober Monitors, including their shifts, to the Office of Student Life no later than 48 hours prior to the event.
+- Sponsoring organization must provide a list of Sober Monitors, including their shifts, to the Office of Student Leadership, Involvement & Community Engagement (SLICE) no later than 48 hours prior to the event.